githubmonkey/wine_snob/README.md

 ## Motivation

-This project is part of a PaLM API demo.
-It is designed to demonstrate the ease of building a prompt with MakerSuite and integrating the resulting PaLM API call into Flutter.
+This project is part of a generative AI demo.
+It is designed to demonstrate the ease of building a prompt with Google AI Studio and integrating the resulting model call into Flutter.
 It does not claim to be a finished product.

 [WineSnob](https://winesnob.rozendallabs.org/) is available as a web app.
 Feel free to try it out.